xcryptobro/erc721-operator-filter/README.md

 use this functionality look like this:

 -   Modify your token contract to extend from `ERC721OperatorFilter`.
--   Deploy a `BlacklistOperatorFilter` contract.
+-   Deploy a `BlockedOperatorFilter` contract.
 -   Deploy your token contract, and call `setOperatorFilter(address)`, passing the address of the deployed operator filter.
 -   Call `setAddressBlocked` on the operator filter to block offending